synamaxmusic/sinistar/README.md

 _(Work in progress)_

-This list shows all the files that are needed to build the game (in sequential order).
+This list shows all the files that are needed to build the game (in the order they are first loaded into the assembler, as opposed to {AS} displaying when files are first processed).
 A lot of these files are referenced with ```INCLUDE``` instructions inside other files, creating nested references which can make things confusing pretty quickly.
-This map aims to make the code easier to navigate.
+This map aims to make the code a little bit easier to navigate.

 ### MESSAGE